jrladd/CIS241/assignments/_posts/2022-09-05-documentation.md

 For **Variable Definition**, If you don’t know or don’t have information on how to interpret a variable, or want to give a word of caution, say so here.
 If the variable has any special considerations or challenges inherent to its measure, you may note that here, too.

-For **Variable Codes and Definitions**, If you don’t need to specify acceptable values, you can just fill this in with NA (for not applicable).
+For **Variable Codes and Ranges**, If you don’t need to specify acceptable values, you can just fill this in with NA (for not applicable).

 **Data Wrangling**: